Overcoming a Swan Phobia (cygnophobia)

 Hopefully, when you think of swans you picture them gliding serenely across still waters, warm sun reflecting off the water and the gentle rhythm of trees swaying in the breeze.
 Swan’s have a particular grace that can entrance and beguile.
-This reflects their character beautifully, as they can provoke fear, especially during nesting season, when rearing up, their wings flared wide and often hissing at the perceived threat.
-I know this feeling well from walks with my miniature dachshund, it’s fair to say that she didn’t quite see eye-to-eye with them.
+This reflects their character beautifully.
+However, they can also provoke fear, especially during nesting season.
+When protecting their young they can rear up with their wings flared wide, often hissing at a perceived threat.
+I know this feeling well from walks with my dog – it’s fair to say that she didn’t quite see eye-to-eye with them.
 Swans can definitely be fearsome birds, and for those with a fear of swans, encounters can be terrifying.

 - A swan’s large size and powerful appearance can be intimidating